Frequency of "The Great War" and "WW"I in NYT Chronicle

 Want more?
 You can explore word frequency in rap lyrics and NY Times wedding announcements.

-I was looking for an online content creation tool to use with my pre-service history teachers at the University of Portland.
-Our course blog.
-It had to be an education-friendly, social network that would allow them to post a variety of content, annotate it and provide tools to comment on each other’s work.
+I was looking for an online content creation tool – an education-friendly, social network that would allow my pre-service history teachers to post a variety of content, annotate it and provide tools to comment on each other’s work.
 I tried Learnist – a free web tool.
 Here’s my sample Learnist – Incarceration of Japanese Americans During WWII.
 Plus a product review (with students comments).

 Just launched – The Big History project is a free online course that weaves evidence and insights from many scientific and historical disciplines across 13.7 billion years into a single, cohesive story.
 Here’s info on how you can join this project as a teacher or student.
 The course highlights common themes and patterns that can help us better understand people, civilizations, and the world we live in.

 Here’s how to engage students in historic research and critical thinking in an innovative lesson that combines biography, historic photographs, the 1900 federal census, the 1897 Sears Catalogue, and Google Voice.